xitu/gold-miner/article/2020/6-ways-to-speed-up-your-vue-js-application.md

 # 6 Ways to Speed Up Your Vue.js Application

-#### A checklist you can use to ensure your Vue app is lightning fast

 ![](https://cdn-images-1.medium.com/max/2400/1*aW-r70mA9ByajQQfiFh5hQ.png)

 If you’ve ever used Google’s Pagespeed Insights or Google Lighthouse then you’ve seen this webpage performance assessment: